 If the officer does in fact issue the citation, that is certainly helpful for insurance settlement purposes, but it does not prove the civil case if it must go to court.
 The injured plaintiff’s attorney must still prove, either through evidence or witness testimony, that the defendant driver was liable.
 In fact, in most cases, the fact that the defendant driver received a ticket cannot even be stated in court.
-It is inadmissible unless the driver actually pled guilty to the charge; if he simply pled nolo contendere (i.e., no contest) and paid his fine, the ticket cannot be brought into evidence.2
+It is inadmissible unless the driver actually pled guilty to the charge; if he simply pled nolo contendere (i.e., no contest) and paid the costs, the ticket cannot be brought into evidence.2

 Finally, it must be noted that an investigating officer’s report, and even his issuance of a citation to any driver, is merely a reflection of his opinions regarding the factors causing or contributing to the collision.
 It is not an official or binding “judgment.”
 The police report by itself also cannot be admitted into evidence as proof of the conclusions contained in it, because that report would simply be hearsay.